 Creating stability by filling cracks & voids

-Injection grouting of cracks in concrete under controlled pressures is the method used to restore structural integrity, stop water leaks, or merely to seal the crack.
+Injection grouting of cracks in concrete under controlled pressures is the method used in conrete repair to restore structural integrity, stop water leaks, or merely to seal the crack.
 Depending on the size of the crack, and the end result required, various types of materials are utilised.
 The resins and grouts generally used include rigid, flexible, semi-flexible, water activated, temperature adjustable and low viscosity polyurethanes along with ultra-low viscosity water- based acrylic, colloidal silica and sodium silicate-based system.

 Before selecting the materials to use it is important to know if the crack is static or live.
 If the crack continues to move due to thermal or load conditions then a flexible material will be required in order to maintain the seal.
-Static cracks can be bonded and sealed by injecting with a rigid material such as expoxy resin.
+Static cracks can be bonded and sealed through resin injection by injecting with a rigid material such as expoxy resin.

 At CRL we are approved applicators for a range of high quality resin injection materials suitable for all eventualities so we are able to select the most suitable products for the specific circumstances.
 In water sealant situations these are often water reactive (hydrophobic polyurethane) which penetrate into the cracks, react with the free water and set, thus stopping further water ingress.
 Crack injection can de carried out using hand pumps, or specialist high pressure pumps.

 Crack injection is more of an art than a sceince, but the chances of the process working can be improved by selecting the correct materials, using the correct plant and ensuring the operatives carrying out the works are trained in their use.